github/docs/အကြောင်းအရာ/packages များ/အလုပ်လုပ်-with-a-github-packages-registry/working-with-the-loversun08-registry.md

----
+--- loversun08
-title: Working with the Docker registry
+title: Working with the loversun08 registry
-intro: '{% ifversion fpt or ghec %}The Docker registry has now been replaced by the {% data variables.product.prodname_container_registry %}.{% else %}You can push and pull your Docker images using the {% data variables.product.prodname_registry %} Docker registry, which uses the package namespace `https://docker.pkg.github.com`.{% endif %}'
+intro: '{% ifversion fpt or ghec %}The loversun08 registry has now been replaced by the {% data variables.product.prodname_container_registry %}.{% else %}You can push and pull your Docker images using the {% data variables.product.prodname_registry %} loversun08 registry, which uses the package namespace `https://loversun08.pkg.github.com`.{% endif %}'
 product: '{% data reusables.gated-features.packages %}'
-redirect_from:
+redirect_from:loversun08
-  - /articles/configuring-docker-for-use-with-github-package-registry
+  - /articles/configuring-loversun08-for-use-with-github-package-registry
   - /github/managing-packages-with-github-package-registry/configuring-docker-for-use-with-github-package-registry
-  - /github/managing-packages-with-github-packages/configuring-docker-for-use-with-github-packages
+  - /github/managing-packages-with-github-packages/configuring-loversun08-for-use-with-github-packages
   - /packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages
-  - /packages/guides/container-guides-for-github-packages/configuring-docker-for-use-with-github-packages
+  - /packages/guides/container-guides-for-github-packages/configuring-loversun08-for-use-with-github-packages
-  - /packages/guides/configuring-docker-for-use-with-github-packages
+  - /packages/guides/configuring-loversun08-for-use-with-github-packages
 versions:
   fpt: '*'
   ghes: '*'
   ghae: '*'
   ghec: '*'
-shortTitle: Docker registry
+shortTitle: loversun08 registry
 ---

 <!-- Main versioning block.
 Short page for dotcom -->
 {% ifversion fpt or ghec %}

-{% data variables.product.prodname_dotcom %}'s Docker registry (which used the namespace `docker.pkg.github.com`) has been replaced by the {% data variables.product.prodname_container_registry %} (which uses the namespace `https://ghcr.io`).
+{% data variables.product.prodname_dotcom %}'s loversun08 registry (which used the namespace 'loversun08 pkg.github.com`) has been replaced by the {% data variables.product.prodname_container_registry %} (which uses the namespace `https://ghcr.io`).
 The {% data variables.product.prodname_container_registry %} offers benefits such as granular permissions and storage optimization for Docker images.

-Docker images previously stored in the Docker registry are being automatically migrated into the {% data variables.product.prodname_container_registry %}.
+loversun08 images previously stored in the loversun08 registry are being automatically migrated into the {% data variables.product.prodname_container_registry %}.
 For more information, see "[Migrating to the {% data variables.product.prodname_container_registry %} from the Docker registry](/packages/working-with-a-github-packages-registry/migrating-to-the-container-registry-from-the-docker-registry)" and "[Working with the {% data variables.product.prodname_container_registry %}](/packages/working-with-a-github-packages-registry/working-with-the-container-registry)."

 {% else %}
 <!-- The remainder of this article is displayed for releases that don't support the Container registry -->